-In the event of a situation that poses an immediate threat to members of the campus community, the University has various systems in place for communicating information quickly.
+In the event of a situation that poses an immediate threat to members of the campus community, the university has various systems in place for communicating information quickly.
 Some or all of these methods of communication may be activated in the event of emergency notification to all or a segment of the campus community.
-These methods of communication include the University's email system, and verbal announcement within a building and public address system on police cars and emergency text messages that can be sent to a phone or PDA, or a voice recorded message that can be sent to a specific phone number (for more information about Tulane employees and students receiving alerts, and also periodic updates for parents, visit Tulane's Emergency Communication Systems website at https://tulane.edu/emergency).
+These methods of communication include the university's email system, verbal announcements within a building and public address system on police cars and emergency text messages that can be sent to a phone or PDA, or a voice recorded message that can be sent to a specific phone number (for more information about university employees and students receiving alerts and periodic updates for parents, visit Tulane's Emergency Communication Systems website at tulane.edu/emergency).
 In the event that individuals do not have Internet access during an emergency, Tulane also provides emergency information on the Tulane AlertLine (504-862-8080 or toll-free, 877-862-8080), a phone service that allows individuals to receive the same emergency information found on the emergency website in the form of a voicemail message.

-The University will post updates during a critical incident on the homepage.
-If the situation warrants, the University will establish a telephone call-in center to communicate with the University community during an emergency.
+The university will post updates during a critical incident on the homepage.
+If the situation warrants, the university will establish a telephone call-in center to communicate with the university community during an emergency.

-Confirming the Existence of a Significant Emergency or Dangerous Situation and Initiating the Emergency Notification System The University Police and /or other campus first responders may become aware of a critical incident or other emergency that potentially affects the health and/or safety of the campus community.
-Generally, campus first responders become aware of these situations when they are reported to the Police Dispatch Center or upon discovery during patrol or other assignments.
-Members of the Tulane community are notified on an annual basis that they are required to notify the Tulane Police Department of any situation or incident on campus that involves a significant emergency or dangerous situation and that may involve an immediate or ongoing threat to the health and safety of students and/or employees on campus.
+Confirming the Existence of a Significant Emergency or Dangerous Situation and Initiating the Emergency Notification System

+TUPD and/or other campus first responders may become aware of a critical incident or other emergency that potentially affects the health and/or safety of the campus community.
+Generally, campus first responders become aware of these situations when they are reported to the Emergency Communications Center or upon discovery during patrol or other assignments.
+Members of the university community are notified on an annual basis that they are required to notify TUPD of any situation or incident on campus that involves a significant emergency or dangerous situation and that may involve an immediate or ongoing threat to the health and safety of students and/or employees on campus.
 TUPD has the responsibility of responding to and confirming emergency situations, and when appropriate summoning the necessary resources, to mitigate, investigate, and document situations that may cause a significant emergency or dangerous situation.
 In addition, TUPD has a responsibility to respond to such incidents to determine through direct observation or reasonable belief if the situation does in fact pose a threat to the community.
-If such a threat exists, the University will promptly notify the campus community or the appropriate segments of the community that may be affected by the situation.
+If such a threat exists, the university will promptly notify the campus community or the appropriate segments of the community that may be affected by the situation.

-Once first responders confirm that there is, in fact, an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the campus community, first responders will notify supervisors in the University Police or other authorized University office to issue an emergency notification.
+Once first responders confirm that there is, in fact, an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the campus community, first responders will notify supervisors in TUPD or other authorized university office to issue an emergency notification.
 Emergency notifications are primarily distributed through the Everbridge network.
 All TUPD supervisors and emergency response personnel are able to initiate alerts through the Everbridge network.
-Additional channels such as Tulane AlertLine or email distribution is actuated by TUPD Command or OEP&R managers.
+Additional channels such as Tulane AlertLine or email distribution is actuated by TUPD Command or OEPR managers.